 There are many common issues you can watch for on your webpages to help increase the quality and search engine optimization (SEO) of your pages, make them more accessible, and follow Michigan Tech’s editorial standards.

-Specific instructions that may be included below are for Michigan Tech’s OU Campus CMS.
+Specific instructions that may be included below are for Michigan Tech’s Omni CMS.

 Large Image Files